sitewhere/sitewhere-microservice-core/README.md

-# sitewhere-microservice-core
+# SiteWhere Microservice Core Libraries
-Common infrastructure used in SiteWhere microservices
+This repository contains the core libraries used for building SiteWhere microservices.